As

 Telephone:

-overlooking the lake from the south edge.
+overlooking the lake from the south shore.
 It is located

 seven miles off State Route 62.
 The center is open daily